ansible/community/MEETINGS.md

   * Selected proposals from the ansible/proposals repo
   * Review of actions from previous meeting
   * Open discussion driven by the group

-## Community Working Group
-The Community Working Group focuses on everything related to make the Ansible community work better.
-This includes:
-  * Governance
-  * Tooling and automation
-  * Communication
-  * Workflows

-The Community Working Group collaborates on the tickets and PRs in the [Ansible Community repository](https://github.com/ansible/community/issues).
-There are currently no regular meetings held.

 # Meeting Minutes
 ## IRC Logs